-105.6.2 Pursuant to Section 553.79(16), Florida Statutes, a local enforcement agency may not deny issuance of a building permit to a contractor solely because the contractor is listed on other building permits that were not closed.
-A local enforcement agency has the authority to deny a new permit application from an applicant for other reasons.

-105.7 Placement of permit.
-The building permit or copy shall be kept on the site of the work until the completion of the project.

-105.8 Notice of commencement.
+- 105.6.2 Discipline Pursuant to Section 553.79(16), Florida Statutes, a local enforcement agency may not deny issuance of a building permit to a contractor solely because the contractor is listed on other building permits that were not closed.
+However, the local enforcement agency shall maintain all other rights and remedies against the contractor listed on the permit(s), including, but not limited to, potential referral to the appropriate licensing authority for potential discipline. - 105.6.3 Misrepresentation of application.
+The building official may revoke a permit or approval, issued under the provisions of this code, in case there has been any false statement or misrepresentation as to the material fact in the application or plans on which the permit or approval was based. - 105.6.4 Violation of code provisions.
+The building official may require correction or revoke a permit upon determination by the building official that the construction, erection, alteration, repair, moving, demolition, installation, or replacement of the building, structure, electrical, gas, mechanical or plumbing systems for which the permit was issued is in violation of, or not in conformity with, the provisions of this code. - 105.7 Placement of permit.
+The building permit and approved construction documents shall be kept on the site of the work in a conspicuous place.
+The permit shall be protected from the weather and located in such position as to permit the building official or representative to conveniently make the required entries thereon.
+The permit card shall be maintained in such position by the permit holder until the Certificate of Occupancy or Completion is issued by the building official. - 105.8 Notice of commencement.
 In accordance with Section 713.135, Florida Statutes, when any person applies for a building permit, the authority issuing such permit shall print on the face of each permit card in no less than 14-point, capitalized, boldfaced type: "WARNING TO OWNER: YOUR FAILURE TO RECORD A NOTICE OF COMMENCEMENT MAY RESULT IN YOUR PAYING TWICE FOR IMPROVEMENTS TO YOUR PROPERTY.
 A NOTICE OF COMMENCEMENT MUST BE RECORDED AND POSTED ON THE JOB SITE BEFORE THE FIRST INSPECTION.
-IF YOU INTEND TO OBTAIN FINANCING, CONSULT WITH YOUR LENDER OR AN ATTORNEY BEFORE RECORDING YOUR

-NOTICE OF COMMENCEMENT."
+IF YOU INTEND TO OBTAIN FINANCING, CONSULT WITH YOUR LENDER OR AN ATTORNEY BEFORE RECORDING YOUR NOTICE OF COMMENCEMENT." - 105.9 Asbestos.

-105.9 Asbestos.
 The enforcing agency shall require each building permit for the demolition or renovation of an existing structure to contain an asbestos notification statement which indicates the owner's or operator's responsibility to comply with the provisions of Section 469.003, Florida Statutes, and to notify the Department of Environmental Protection of his or her intentions to remove asbestos, when applicable, in accordance with state and federal law.

+Refer to Section 105.3.6 "Asbestos Removal Contractor Exemption" of this code for additional requirements.

 105.10 Certificate of protective treatment for prevention of termites.
-A weather-resistant job-site posting board shall be provided to receive duplicate treatment certificates as each required protective treatment is completed, providing a copy for the person the permit is issued to and another copy for the building permit files.
-The treatment certificate shall provide the product used, identity of the applicator, time and date of the treatment, site location, area treated, chemical used, percent concentration and number of gallons used, to establish a verifiable record of protective treatment.
+A weather-resistant job-site posting board shall be provided to receive duplicate treatment certificates as each required protective treatment is completed, supplying one copy for the person the permit is issued to and another copy for the treatment certificate shall provide the product used, identity of the applicator, time and date of the treatment, site location, area treated, chemical used, percent concentration and number of gallons used, to establish a verifiable record of protective treatment.
 If the soil chemical barrier method for termite prevention is used, final exterior treatment shall be completed prior to final building approval.
+For a bait system, see Section 1816.1.7 of the Florida Building Code for contract document requirements.